JorjaFox/library/content/posts/news/2007/st-petersburg-times-2.md

 As you'll see in this review I wrote for today's paper, **I found watching CSI episodes comparable to getting random pokes from a tiny acupuncture needle;** jabs delivered every time something totally outlandish happens onscreen.

-Which meant watching this week's episode went down like this: I see Fox's Sara Sidle and another CSI tech are the first cops called to a crime scene by a nervous patrolman investigating a possible missing woman â no detectives or backup in sight. "**Jab!"**
+Which meant watching this week's episode went down like this: I see Fox's Sara Sidle and another CSI tech are the first cops called to a crime scene by a nervous patrolman investigating a possible missing woman - no detectives or backup in sight. "**Jab!"**

 After the abusive husband shows up and freaks out, the tech hanging with Sidle wonders "How are we going to handle this?...He's obviously abusing her," forgetting that, as a CSI tech, her job basically is to collect evidence. "**Poke!"**